-My husband and I come from mixed backgrounds and both migrated to the United States. as young children.
+My husband and I come from mixed backgrounds and both migrated to the United States as young children.
 Our children were born here but we’re raising them to be multilingual with the combined three languages we speak on a regular basis.

-Our cultural Backgrounds
+Our Multilingual Backgrounds

 fighting the skepticism

-Now my logic is justified, “after puberty, studies show, new languages are stored in a separate area of the brain, so children have to translate or go through their native language as a path to the new language.”
+Children absorb information so much more easily than our already developed minds.
+And scientists have proven that “after puberty, studies show, new languages are stored in a separate area of the brain, so children have to translate or go through their native language as a path to the new language.”

-Studies are recently proving those reasons to be myths, in fact, Baby Center points out the top 5 myths of raising a bilingual child.
+In fact, Baby Center points out the top 5 myths of raising a bilingual child.

 - Growing up with more than one language confuses children.